dumux/dumux/doc/doxygen/pages/HLDD.md

 #### Assembler
 The Assembler is responsible for calculating the global residual vector and the global Jacobian matrix.
 It relies on a discretization-specific local assembler engine.
 The Jacobian matrix is the partial derivative of the residual with respect to each entry of the solution vector.
 Dumux uses an element-wise assembly algorithm.
 For each element, a local assembler is instantiated.
 #### LocalAssembler
+The LocalAssembler is responsible for calculating the local residual vector and the local Jacobian matrix.
+The local residual vector is the vector of residuals for each element/scv.
+The local Jacobian matrix is the partial derivative of the local residual with respect to each entry of the solution vector.
+The local assembler is discretization-specific.
 #### LocalResidual
 #### LinearSolver
 #### Solver